-Established by The American Turkish Society in 2007 in memory of Ahmet Ertegun, founder of Atlantic Records and long-time charman of The Society, the Ahmet Ertegun Memorial Scholarship supports talented musicians of Turkish descent in their studies at The Juilliard School in New York City.
-The scholarship continues Mr. Ertegun’s legacy of promoting talented artists while contributing to greater cultural understanding between the United States and Turkey.
-The qualifications require the student to be of Turkish descent.
+Established by The American Turkish Society in 2007 in memory of Ahmet Ertegun, founder of Atlantic Records and long-time chairman of The Society, the Ahmet Ertegun Memorial Scholarship supports talented musicians of Turkish descent in their studies at The Juilliard School in New York City.
+The scholarship continues Mr. Ertegun’s legacy and lifelong dedication to uplifting emerging musical talents by providing vital aid to deserving Juilliard musicians of Turkish descent.

 The American Turkish Society’s Ahmet Ertegun Memorial Scholarship helps ensure that Juilliard’s talented students of Turkish descent can pursue their studies free of undue financial burden.
 Since 2008, the scholarship has provided $110,000 in aid to six Juilliard musicians to help defray the cost of tuition.
 The majority of the recipients were able to rely on this vital support across multiple years of study, furthering enhancing the scholarship’s impact.